 Before deciding whether or not to use the procedure, the PCC will consider the views of the complainant and the registrant.
 The registrant must agree that the case can be considered without a hearing, and must be prepared to fully admit the facts and the allegations against him or her.
 The determination of the Committee will be published on the GOsC website in the usual way.

-For further information about this and about the criteria for disposing of a case under Rule 8, and the procedures involved, see PCC Practice Note - Consensual Disposal: Rule 8 and the guidance for registrants.
+For further information about this and about the criteria for disposing of a case under Rule 8, and the procedures involved, see PCC Practice Note - Consensual Disposal: Rule 8.

 If the concern relates to an osteopath's professional conduct or competence, or a criminal conviction that is relevant to his/her work, it will be heard by the Professional Conduct Committee.
 You may need to attend the hearing as a witness to give evidence on oath about your concern.
 See the Hearings section for more information about hearings and what happens after a hearing.